Yann-dv/Resume/README.md

-My personnal Resume as Web Developer
+My personnal Resume as Software EngineerS

-French and English versions

---- Light / Dark color theme options
+Coded in Html, CSS and JavaScript.

+User can download and print the resume in PDF format.
+User can switch between dark and light mode.
+User can switch between English and French language.

+Contain some links to my social media and my email.
+Linked to my personal website and my GitHub repository.